1. Introduction

 In most cases, you only need to add the IPs relevant to your region and use case.

-Multi-Company Dashboard and Integrations
+Group Management and Integrations

-Hyver’s Multi-Company Dashboard is designed for large enterprises with multiple subsidiaries.
+Cye Platform’s Group Management is designed for large enterprises with multiple subsidiaries.
 It gives you:

 A centralized view of cybersecurity risk across the entire organization